 Gas pressure washers almost invariably use 4-stroke (also called 4-cycle) engines.
 Those with 2-stroke engines have their advantages on tools like chainsaws, but gas pressure washers don’t need to run as fast.

 The actual size of the gas engine is given in cubic centimeters (cc).
 However, two motors of the same size can produce different amounts of power, so it’s useful to check horsepower (HP) as well.

-Wheel types include solid plastic wheels on low-cost gas pressure washers, to hard rubber tires on midrange units, to pneumatic tires on the largest machines.
-On big, heavy machines, the tires help spread the load and make them easier to handle on a variety of surfaces.
+Wheel types include solid plastic wheels on low-cost gas pressure washers, hard rubber tires on midrange units, and pneumatic tires on the largest machines.
+On big, heavy machines, the tires help spread the load and make it easier to maneuver on various surfaces.

 Some minor assembly of a gas pressure washer may be required, and tools are almost always included.
 A few models even include a small amount of engine oil to get the user started.